-5. Common Branding: One issue that the Committee was able to resolve in the ADPPA was an unintended consequence of holding franchisors and franchisees liable for each other's privacy law compliance.
+5. Common Branding: One issue that the House Energy and Commerce Committee was able to resolve in their consideration of the ADPPA was an unintended consequence of holding franchisors and franchisees liable for each other's privacy law compliance.
 Many franchisees and franchisors share common branding but are distinct companies and should be treated as such.
-But the language of the APRA defines them as one single "covered entity" because the businesses operate with "common branding."
-That language had been used in the ADPPA at one time, but the Committee recognized that it could lead to unintended consequences and took the "common branding" language out of the ADPPA.
-The same should be done for the APRA to avoid making broad groups of independent businesses jointly liable for one another's behavior.
+But the language of the APRA currently defines them as one single "covered entity" because the businesses operate with "common branding."
+That language had been used in the ADPPA at one time, but the bill sponsors recognized that it could lead to unintended consequences and took the "common branding" language out of the ADPPA before it was reported by the House Energy and Commerce Committee in July 2022.
+The same should be done for the APRA in its definitions of "covered entity" and "third party" to avoid making broad groups of independent businesses jointly liable for one another's behavior.

-We appreciate your continued consideration of the views of Main Street businesses regarding the APRA as you work to refine the discussion draft before it is introduced and advanced in Committee.
-This is not just a bill for "big tech" companies; Main Street businesses will bear the full burden of complying with the regulatory obligations under the APRA that the Committee is examining today.
+We appreciate your consideration of the views of Main Street businesses regarding the APRA as the Committee considers the discussion draft before it is introduced.
+This is not just a bill for "big tech" companies, and Main Street businesses will bear the full burden of complying with the regulatory obligations under the APRA.
 As you consider ways to improve the APRA prior to its introduction and advancement in the legislative process, the members of the MSPC appreciate your consideration of the above principles and concerns with the discussion draft, as well as our efforts to address these concerns prior to approving the APRA in Committee.
 We look forward to continuing our constructive dialogue with the Committee on these critical matters and welcome the opportunity to address each specific topic with your staff.